-All contract documents must be submitted to the State Fire Marshal's Office at the address below.
-All submitted documents are forwarded from the Fire Marshal's Office to Deputized State Inspectors at GSFIC Design Review Group for review and then sent back to the Fire Marshal's Office for distribution and filing.
-One set of approved contract documents will be mailed to the Architect of record.
-Reminder: State law requires that a complete set of approved plans and specifications be maintained on the construction site.
-Submit all plans documents to:
+Two (2) sets of sealed plans and specifications, with a Form 354 Transmittal Letter, must be submitted to the State Fire Marshal's Office at the address below for a construction permit (Site Preparation, Building Shell or Final).
+All submitted documents are forwarded from the Fire Marshal's Office to Deputized State Inspectors at GSFIC, Design Review Group for review and then sent back to the Fire Marshal's Office for distribution and filing.
+Submit all plans to: